 If you’re a highly sensitive person like me, you know little things can be too much.
 Busy environments, violent images in movies, or weekends with little downtime can stress you out.
-Because you’re so in tune with your environment and other people, life can be pretty exhausting, which makes you withdraw — and non-sensitives don’t understand.
+Because you’re so in tune with your environment and other people, life can be pretty exhausting.
+As a result, you withdraw — but the people around you don’t understand why you do this.

 But there’s nothing wrong with you and you’re not alone.
 High sensitivity is actually fairly common, found in 15 to 20 percent of the population, according to Dr. Elaine N. Aron, author of the book, The Highly Sensitive Person.
 Both introverts and extroverts can be sensitive, as well as people of all personality types, although high sensitivity is probably more common among INFPs and INFJs.

 What’s your personality type?
 Knowing your type can help you leverage your natural strengths.
 Take the free test from our partner Personality Hacker.